Koenkk/zigbee2mqtt.io/docs/guide/installation/20_zigbee2mqtt-fails-to-start.md

 ## Multiple cheap USB-UART

-If You have multiple devices connected that are running cheap USB-UART converters (CH341) they may be indistinguishable to your system, since they all possibly have the same idProduct, SerialNumber etc. thus they will share the same /dev/serial/by-id.
+If You have multiple devices connected that are running cheap USB-UART converters (CH341) they may be indistinguishable to your system, since they all possibly have the same idProduct, SerialNumber etc. so they will share the same /dev/serial/by-id.
+The easiest solution is to change one of your devices to something with a different uart-usb converter.
+The second solution would be swapping the whole converter or adding external EEPROM memory to a chip that does not have one (like CH341) so you would be able to add a serial number.